Bought a Logitech wireless keyboard and can’t wait to connect it?

 Don’t worry.
 You can easily connect your Logitech wireless keyboard to your computer and use it.
 This article introduces how to connect wireless Logitech keyboard step by step.
 Check it out…

-Most Logitech wireless keyboard, such as K400 Plus, are the plug and play keyboards, so you can connect the Logitech wireless keyboard very easily with just a few steps.
+Most Logitech wireless keyboards such as K400 Plus, are the plug and play keyboards, so you can connect the Logitech wireless keyboard very easily with just a few steps.
 To do so, follow the instructions below:

 1) Install the battery correctly into your keyboard.
 (Skip this step if the battery has been pre-installed in your keyboard.)

-Usually there’s the wireless mouse coming together with your keyboard.
+Usually, there’s the wireless mouse coming together with your keyboard.
 If yes, you should also install the battery into your Logitech wireless mouse.